emsandrews/RunningPlanApp/README.md

 > - As a user I want to be prompted to save my plan before quitting.
 > - As a user I want to be prompted to load my plan upon entering the app.

-### Phase 4: Task 2
-> **Option 2: Include a type hierarchy**
-> My project includes a type hierarchy where the Workout class is an abstract class and both the TraningWorkout class
-> and the RaceWorkout class extend Workout.
-TrainingWorkout and RaceWorkout both override and implement their own
-> versions of the workoutToString() method and the toJson() method.
->
-> **Option 3: Make appropriate use of the Map Interface**
-> My project also includes an enumeration WorkoutType.
-Included in this class is a hashmap that maps the
-> WorkoutTypes in the enumeration to an integer key.
-This integer key is used in the main and ui classes to easily
-> retrieve the WorkoutType from the enumeration.

-### Phase 4: Task 3
-> My UML class diagram indicates that there is some unnecessary associations between RunPlanGui, WorkoutTable, and
-> various classes in the model and persistence packages.
-If I had more time to work on the design of this project
-> I would implement the observer pattern to reduce these associates.
-The observers could listen for certain actions in
-> the gui and then implement the necessary changes within the appropriate classes.
-There is also a bi-directional
-> relationship between Welcome Panel and Main gui that could be eliminated by using the observer pattern.